Disability Discrimination Attorneys for Los Angeles, Kern, Orange, Riverside, San Bernardino, and Ventura Counties

 Can I take a leave of absence because I am suffering a disability?

 Yes.
 In California, there are laws that provide protections to employees for short-term or long-term disability leave.
 If you are disabled, your employer is required to accommodate you by allowing you to go out on a disability leave, unless the employer can demonstrate that the accommodation was an undue burden on the business or is unreasonable.
 The nature, length, and requirements regarding a disability leave vary depending on each circumstance and the type of leave taken.
 We encourage you to contact our disability discrimination lawyers to discuss the types of leave available to you.
-At Akopyan Law Firm A.P.C. we provide complimentary case evaluations so that you can discuss your case with our team.
+At Akopyan Law Firm A.P.C.
+We provide complimentary case evaluations so that you can discuss your case with our team.

 Can my employer retaliate against me because I am disabled or took a disability leave?